World-class London events venue with rich history and elegant Art Deco interiors.

 Ideally located event space in central London’s Bloomsbury area.

 Senate House is an ideal London event venue situated in the heart of Bloomsbury, close to historical attractions such as the British Museum, British Library and the West End.
-It is also extremely well connected to London’s excellent transport links and close to many hotels making it a practical location for any London conference, event, wedding or meeting.
+It is also extremely well connected to London’s excellent transport links and close to many hotels making it a practical location for any London conference, event or meeting.

 Prestigious headquarters of the University of London.